-(Click ‘OK’ to delete the category)
+(Click ‘OK’ to proceed)

 How To Delete Categories In Bulk

-To delete multiple categories, click the main check box next to the ‘Name’ column title.
-This will select all category entries on the page.
+To delete multiple WordPress categories, click on the main checkbox in the header row.
+This will select all category items on the page.

-(Choose ‘Delete’ from the ‘Bulk Actions’ dropdown menu)
+(Choose ‘Delete’ from the ‘Bulk Actions’ drop down menu)

-Click the ‘Apply’ button …
+Click Apply …

-The categories you’ve selected will be removed …
+The selected categories will be deleted …

-(‘Edit Category’ panel)
+(‘Edit Category’ screen)

 You can also edit categories using the Quick Edit option.
 Place your mouse over the category title you want to edit and click the ‘Quick Edit’ link …

-(WordPress post category table menu – Quick Edit link)
+(WordPress post category – Quick Edit link)